Hokies to get 'Big Monday' moment

 “It’s Play4Kay night, so this is an exceptionally different environment than anything Virginia Tech has ever experienced,” Antonelli said.
 “It’s something that N.C.
 State might feel a little more pressure because of.
 It is an incredible event. … It’s an emotional night for N.C.
 State.”

 State beat Tech three times last year, including an ACC semifinal game that Tech center Elizabeth Kitley and Tech guard Cayla King missed with injuries.
-State swept the ACC regular-season and tournament titles and made the Sweet 16.
+State swept the ACC regular-season and tournament titles and made the Eltie Eight.

 But the Wolfpack (16-6, 6-5) had to replace four starters from that team, including standout center Elissa Cunane.